-- The State Labor and Workforce Development Agency has a host of resources on their website to assist employers and workers regarding reducing hours, the workshare program, protecting workers, and more.
+- The Chamber of Commerce has a host of resources on their website to assist employers and workers regarding reducing hours, the workshare program, protecting workers, and more.

 Please contact WDBCCC’s Rapid Response Coordinator, Charles Brown III (email@example.com) if your company is facing a closure or layoff.